 Linda E. Martin-Morris

 Explores the use of various cell and molecular laboratory techniques, such as PCR, cloning, gel electrophoresis, and bacterial transformation through hands-on experiments.
 Students produce a portfolio of techniques they have learned.
 Writing credit.
-Prerequisite: either BIOL 355 or a minimum grade of 2.5 in BIOL 200.
+Prerequisite: either BIOL 355 or a minimum grade of 2.5 in either BIOL 200, B BIO 200, or TESC 130.

 Laboratory techniques in cellular and molecular biology.